 Where to stay in Argentina

 The range of places to stay in Argentina is incredible: from hostels to hotels, from bed and breakfast to guest houses and even to couch-surfing, there is something for any budget.
-The standard of hostels is generally good: clean, well equipped, with a nice environment and they even organize nights out, parties and dinners for very good prices.
+The standard of hostels is generally good: clean, well equipped, with a nice vibe and they even organize nights out, parties and dinners for very good prices.

 Staying in an estancia is one of the things to do in Argentina – photo courtesy of Mariano Mantel (flickr)